-Learning a musical instrument is just one of those things we’d all love to do, but most of us never quite get to the bit where we actually start to learn.
+Ragamuffin Music ukulele lessons is just one of those things we’d all love to do, but most of us never quite get to the bit where we actually start to learn, just the other day at a company retreat we were provided corporate entertainment which made me acknowledge how much I would enjoy playing an instrument, could be any instrument from drums to a guitar or bass, even if you don’t have one, you could get one from the ultimate bass guitar guide of 2017.
 So as we approach the time of the year when we resolve to do better, here’s a few reasons why you should just go for it…

 Not only does playing an instrument require us to retain a lot of information, such as where our fingers should go or which notes we should be playing, but, according to Dartmouth College, music actually helps us to remember other pieces of information.
 For example, if you are struggling to remember certain dates, adding them to a melody that you are playing will help you remember them that much faster.

 If you are committed to learning a musical instrument, the process will require you to put in the hours to practice and dedication to improve your playing.
 By arranging your day to fit in with music practice, not only are you going to become more organised, but your self-discipline will also improve, as will your perseverance – two skills which you can apply to any areas of your personal or professional life.

 Once you have mastered the basics of music, it is a natural step to start taking the chords and melodies that you learnt and morphing them into your own pieces of music.
 As music engages more than one sense, from the physical, to the cognitive and emotional, it can help us to think outside the box and you might even find that while you practice, a solution to a completely unrelated issue might come to you almost out of nowhere.